userkamil/handbook/apps-we-use/signal.md

 ### Phone compatiblity

 If your personal phone is not an Andriod or iPhone we advise getting a cheap 'work' phone with a prepaid sim card for secure communication.

+### Phone number

+The phone number you use does not have to be a mobile number however it must be a number you control and cannot be used by anyone else for registering with Signal.

 ## Usage